michaelchan77/BENG183FinalReport/Group2_HiGlass/main.md

 - hi again

 ## 5. HiGlass in Action: Case Study<a name="5"></a>
-- case study overview
-- figures and steps straight from slides yippee

-We will explore a case study based off of the [Schwarzer, W., et al., 2017 Nature paper](https://www.nature.com/articles/nature24281).
-In this paper, they explored the effect of depleting NIBPL, a cohesin co-factor that is essential in chromatin loop formation through loop extrusion, on 3D genome architecture in adult mouse hepatocytes.<br>
+To explore the capabilities of HiGlass, we will examine a case study based off of the [Schwarzer, W., et al., 2017 Nature paper](https://www.nature.com/articles/nature24281).
+In this paper, they studied the effect of depleting NIBPL, a cohesin co-factor essential to chromatin loop formation through loop extrusion, on 3D genome architecture in adult mouse hepatocytes.<br>

 First, begin by navigating to the HiGlass web app homepage:<br>

 ![](higlass_homepage.png)

-We will load two 2D tracks, one for WT and one for NIBPL knockdown, by selecting "Add Track", the center panel, and choosing our files of interest:<br>
+We will load two 2D tracks, one for wildtype (WT) and one for NIBPL knockdown.
+To do so, select "Add Track", the center panel, and choose our files of interest (add link to download here):<br>

 ![](higlass_add_tracks.png)

-This is what the HiGlass visualization should look like after both tracks have been added (WT is on the left and NIBPL knockdown is on the right):<br>
+This is what the HiGlass visualization should look like after both tracks have been added (WT on the left and NIBPL knockdown on the right):<br>

 ![](higlass_with_tracks.png)

-One of the novel features of HiGlass is its abilility to create linked views which means that if a user zooms in/out or drags a track in one view, the track in the other view will shift accordingly as well.
-We can create a linked view by selecting the settings icon in one of the views and then "Lock zoom and location with" and then choose the other view:<br>
+One of the novel features of HiGlass is its ability to create linked views, where zooming in or out or dragging a track in one view automatically scales or shifts the other views in sync.
+We can link the two views by selecting the settings icon in one of the views, clicking "Lock zoom and location with", and then choosing the other view:<br>

 ![](higlass_add_linked_view.png)

 We can also add additional 1D tracks.
-For example, let's add a ChIP-seq signal track.
+Let's add a ChIP-seq signal track to each view.
 To do so, select the plus icon to add a new track, choose the top panel, and select the correct track file from the list:<br>

 ![](higlass_add_1D_tracks.png)

-This is what the views look like one the 1D tracks have been added (green signal track at the top):<br>
+This is what the views look like once the 1D tracks have been added (see the green signal track above each contact map):<br>

 ![](higlass_with_1D.png)

-Just like Google Maps, we can now zoom into a particular region of interest on our contact maps.
-For example, say we were interested in a 20mb reigion on chr14.
-We can enter the speciifc coordinates of this region in the search bar for one of the views, seelct the search icon, and then both views will be zoomed into this region (as they are linked).
-We can see clear differences between the WT and NIBPL knockdown contact matrices: in the NIBPL knockdown, there is a loss of loops and TAD structures, which makes sense as loop extrusion may not be able to occur as effectively without the NIBPL cohension loading factor: <br>
+Just like Google Maps, we can now zoom in on particular regions of interest on our contact maps.
+As an example, let's inspect the 20mb region on chr14.
+Enter the coordinates shown below into one of the search bars (we can do this for either view, as they are linked).
+Then select the search icon and zoom in to this region: <br>

 ![](higlass_zoomed_in.png)

+Note the differences between the WT and NIBPL knockdown contact matrices: in the NIBPL knockdown, there is a clear loss of loops and TAD structures along the downward diagonal.
+From this region, we can infer that loop extrusion may not be able to occur as effectively in the absence of the NIBPL cohension loading factor.<br>

 # References